Jared Maurice Arter: Career

 In 1873, Arter came to accept Christianity as his sole faith, and became a soldier of the cross.
 In 1887, he was ordained to the gospel ministry, and was given work at Curtis Free Baptist Church.
 From 1895 to 1898, Arter was an instructor at the Virginia Theological Seminary and College in Lynchburg, Virginia.
 He also taught at Storer College and was the superintendent of a school in Hilltop in Fayette County, West Virginia.

 After getting an education himself, Arter devoted his life to educating others.
 He did not finish his own schooling until the spring of 1894.
 Though he loved teaching others about the Bible he also loved history, biology, and literature of modern missions and Negro advancement.
 After being questioned on his views of human progress, he said: "Urge above all things else regenerated lives and loyalty to God, patriotism, true home building, economy, education, race consciousness and unceasing efforts to deserve and to secure all rights."

-Arter was the author of the slave narrative, Echoes From a Pioneer Life.
+Arter was the author of the slave narrative, Echoes From a Pioneer Life (1922).

 In 1921, Arter was serving as pastor of Curtis Free Will Baptist Church in Harpers Ferry.

 Personal life

-Arter married twice: once on July 10, 1890, to Emily Carter, and once on December 29, 1910, to Maggie Wall.
-In his first marriage he had five children, four of whom died before they were twenty.
+Arter married twice: once on July 10, 1890, to Emily Carter, and again on December 29, 1910, to Maggie Wall.
+In his first marriage he had five children, four of whom died before they were age twenty.
 He was a Republican, missionary baptist, and mason.

-At the time of Arter's funeral, Nathan Cook Brackett said, "If we had two or three William Arters in every community of this country the race problem would be settled."
+Arter died on June 7, 1925.